lmcinnes/umap/doc/parametric_umap.rst

     validation_images = test_images.reshape((test_images.shape[0], -1))/255.

-Finally, we can pass the validation data and the networks to parametricUMAP and train:
+Finally, we can pass the validation data and the networks to ParametricUMAP and train:

 .. code:: python3

-            embedder = parametricUMAP(
+            embedder = ParametricUMAP(
                 encoder=encoder,
                 decoder=decoder,
                 dims=dims,